Release 1.23.0

 -

-*click* create application application name: argocd-test Project: default Sync Policy: Automatic Sync Policy: check both boxes Sync Options: check "auto-create namespace" Repository URL: https://github.com/argoproj/argocd-example-apps Revision: HEAD Path: helm-guestbook Cluster URL: https://kubernetes.default.svc Namespace: argocd-test *click* Create (top of page)
+Create application The app will not actually sync because gatekeeper policies prevent the images from docker.io.
+This is ok.*click* create application application name: argocd-test Project: default Sync Policy: Automatic Sync Policy: check both boxes Sync Options: check "auto-create namespace" Repository URL: https://github.com/argoproj/argocd-example-apps Revision: HEAD Path: helm-guestbook Cluster URL: https://kubernetes.default.svc Namespace: argocd-test *click* Create (top of page) -

 Minio